chikhaleprati/codsoft_chat_bot/README.md

 To use the hostel chatbot, follow these steps:

 1. Clone the Repository: Clone this repository to your local machine using the command:
+2. Interact with the Chatbot: Once the chatbot is running, you can start interacting with it by typing your queries.
+The chatbot will respond accordingly.

+4. Exit the Chatbot: To exit the chatbot, simply type "exit" and press Enter.